pjeweb/belaUI/README.md

 # BelaUI Fork (pjeweb)

-This is a fork of the default BELABOX UI (belaUI), that ported the code to Typescript and ESM (ECMAScript Modules) and added a moblink relay feature.
+This is a fork of the default BELABOX UI (belaUI), that ported the code to Typescript and ESM (ECMAScript Modules).

 ## CeraUI Integration